Why subscribe?

 Previously, during the 2014 Ebola pandemic, he led a team to co-develop one of the first mobile contact-tracing applications for infectious disease outbreaks.
 The project was shelved after lack of interest in pandemic prepardness technology.
 His early contact-tracing app's contributions lived on to inform the later designs of contact tracing apps developed during the COVID-19 outbreak.

 He has published in leading journals, including the New England Journal of Medicine, Journal of the American Medical Association, The Lancet, and more.
-His 150+ publications have received 105,000 citations (H-Index 85).
-As a Web of Science Highly Cited Researcher, he was ranked in 2018 as among the Top 1% of all scientists worldwide, and named among the 186 top cited scholars across Harvard University.
+His 150+ publications have received 140,000+ citations (H-Index 88).
+As a Web of Science Highly Cited Researcher, he was ranked in 2018 as among the Top 1% of all scientists worldwide, and named among the top cited scholars across all of Harvard University.

 Altogether, his competitively awarded projects as PI/Director have received over $10 million in funding.
 A World Economic Forum Global Shaper, he has chaired committees for the Health Directorate of the European Commission, advised the World Health Organization, Denmark Ministry of Health, and served as a member of the Global Burden of Disease Project.
 He also advised and successfully convinced the C-suite leaders of a major Fortune 100 food/beverage company to adopt the WHO health recommendations for added sugars.
 He has also advised many governors, state legislators, members of Congress, and other world leaders.